Shoelace Knot Comparison

 Secure Shoelace Knots

-The Surgeon's Knot, the Turquoise Turtle Knot, plus my own Ian's Secure Knot, all theoretically form the identical finished secure knot, which is known in knotting terminology as a "Double Slipped Reef Knot".
+The Surgeon's Knot, the Turquoise Turtle Knot, the Equality Knot, plus my own Ian's Secure Knot, all theoretically form the identical finished secure knot, which is known in knotting terminology as a "Double Slipped Reef Knot".

 However, because neither the "Surgeon's Knot" nor the "Turquoise Turtle knot" is created symmetrically, they can